Using Power Query in Excel: Simplify Data Cleaning and Transformation

 Key Benefits of Power Query

-• Simplifies Complex Data Tasks: Perform data transformations without coding.
+• Simplifies Complex Data Tasks

 2. Accessing Power Query